Comparing Oral Appliance and CPAP

 CPAP machines work by delivering a constant stream of air through a mask.
 This air pressure keeps the airway open, preventing it from collapsing during sleep.

-The pressure level is set by a healthcare provider.
+A healthcare provider sets the pressure level.
 It's based on the results of a sleep study to ensure it's effective in preventing sleep apnea episodes.

 The Function of Oral Appliances

-Oral appliances, on the other hand, work by repositioning the lower jaw and tongue.
+On the other hand, oral appliances work by repositioning the lower jaw and tongue.
 This shift opens up the airway, allowing for unobstructed breathing during sleep.

 These devices are custom-made by a dental professional.
 They ensure a comfortable fit and effective treatment.